kantale/scripts/tickets/1463_Acquire_data_for_BMI_meta-analysis.md

     * J.vanSetten: Restructured the 'traits' paragraph in order to look more like a to-do list.
     * "It is preferable a smaller sample size but measured under objective condition rather a larger sample size with a careless phenotype reporting". **Deleted**
     * So what is the optimal tradeoff between asking too much from cohorts and satisfying reviewers?

+* TC 17 January 2013.
+    * BMI and Height is (additionaly) for comparing GoNL and 1000G.
+Lipds differs because it seeks novel biology meaning in data imputed with Dutch reference.
+This is why Lipids ask fewer files (do not include imputation with 1000G).
+    * Analysis deadline for data submission from the biobanks is 15 March (1 March too soo, 1 April too late and too relaxing!)
+    * Cohorts have already done the submitted analysis many times and they know what to do.
+They shouldn't expect from us to provide any anaysis scripts